 Zulkiflee Anwar Haque, better known as the cartoonist, Zunar, uses his comics as a 'weapon to fight corruption and abuse of power in the Malaysian government'.
-This has earned him huge popularity, but it has also led to the banning of seven of his books, arrests and court cases.
+This has earned him huge popularity, but this has also led to many of his books being censored, arrests, court cases and a travel ban.

 Zunar started out young, displaying a talent for cartooning that got his first cartoons published at age 11 in a children's magazine.
 By the 1980s he was contributing to the popular humour magazine, Gila-Gila, among others.
 At the start his work was not overtly political, but, in 1998, he became involved in the opposition Reformasi protest movement for which he spent some time in prison.
 On his release, Zunar decided that from then on his focus would be on political cartoons.
 His sharp wit and flair for satire gained him a loyal following, and he became a regular contributor to independent publications, notably the on-line news site, Malaysiakini.

 Inevitably maybe, Zunar found himself in confrontation with authority.
 In 2009 he launched the bi-monthly Gedung Kartun (Cartoon Store), only to have its inaugural edition seized, ostensibly because it had not received a publication permit, a claim that Zunar disputed.
 The magazine had included drawings on sensitive issues including the suspicious death of a political aide working on anti-corruption.